dotnet/docs-maui/docs/user-interface/splashscreen.md

 > [!TIP]
 > The SVG format is the recommended image format for .NET MAUI splash screens.

-.NET MAUI splash screens are specified by dragging an image into the **Resources** folder of your project., and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
+.NET MAUI splash screens are specified by dragging an image into the **Resources** folder of your project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
 This creates a corresponding entry in the .csproj file for your project:

 ```xml
 <MauiSplashScreen Include="Resources\Images\splashscreen.svg" />